 Liz returned to United Way in Des Moines, IA in January, 2009 and until December of 2014, led United Way of Central Iowa’s Advancement Division, which included corporate engagement, grants, individual engagement, and marketing staff.

 Liz serves on the Board of Directors of the Portland Community Chamber of Commerce and was grateful to participate in the 2017 John T. Gorman Fellowship program.

 Liz grew up in Waterville, Maine, and holds a Bachelor of Arts in Sociology from Harvard University and a Master of Business Administration from Columbia University.
-Liz and her husband, Michael, have two school-aged daughters.
+Liz and her husband, Michael, have two teenage daughters.